opensecuritycontroller/community/designs/containers/workload-discovery/workload-discovery.md

 #### SDN Controller SDK
 Details on this is **TBD** but we will at least need to add APIs to return a network element given the **pod name, namespace and name of the hosting node**.
 The returned network element should contain the unique port id for both OVN SFC and Nuage.
 For OVN SFC it should also return the name of the logical switch.
-As is today, these services will trigger the conformance tasks for the security group.
-Thoses tasks will be responsible for discovering the relevant members (pods) and persisting those entities accordingly.

 ### OSC & Kubernetes
 This section describes how OSC will use the Kubernetes API service endpoint to retrieve and perform live discovery of the protected workloads, highlighting the chosen SDK, connectivity inputs and required APIs.